Paid in instalments

 How do I train for this adventure?

-We will provide you with information on how to prepare for your adventure when you register.
-In addition, we recommend that you consult your GP and a personal trainer to develop a training plan that will prepare you for the challenge.
+We will provide you with basic information on how to prepare for your adventure when you register.
+We recommend that you consult your GP and a personal trainer to develop a training plan that will prepare you for the challenge.

 What is the accommodation like?